-If you’re involved in an accident and you don’t have insurance, you could be in serious trouble.
-If you are found to be at-fault for the crash, you could be forced to pay for the other driver’s medical expenses and property damage out of your own pocket.
-You’ll also be stuck paying for your own medical bills and to repair or replace your own vehicle.
+If you’re involved in an accident and you don’t have auto insurance, you could be in serious trouble.
+If you are found to be at fault for the crash, you could be forced to pay for the other driver’s medical expenses and property damage out of your own pocket.
+You’ll also be stuck paying for your own medical bills and repairing or replacing your own vehicle.

 Even if the other driver is at-fault for the crash, some states have “No Pay, No Play” laws which mean you might be limited on the damages you can collect if you don’t have a policy yourself.
 If you live in a no-fault state, you might escape paying for the other driver’s medical expenses if they’re minor.
 However, if they suffer severe injuries, they might be able to file a lawsuit to recoup damages, which you would then have to pay out of your own pocket.

 How Serious are the Consequences for Driving Without Insurance?

 While the potential punishments vary from state to state, driving without insurance is never a good idea.
 Even if you think you’ll save a little bit of money by not paying a premium, just one minor accident or traffic stop could put you in a difficult financial spot or legal position.
 If you’re caught driving without insurance, you could possibly:

 - Face jail time

 - Be forced to pay steep fines & penalties from tickets and fees

 - See your car impounded

 - Be forced to pay higher insurance premiums in the future

 - Be required to pay for damages and medical expenses in any accident you cause